The Holy Trinity a doctrine by man (continued)

 Why, though, was it deemed necessary to define God and Christ centuries after the Bible was completed?
 Is the Bible unclear on these important topics?

 It were proud human beings who thought to be much clearer than God.
 There were even such leaders who were convinced that ordinary human beings even could not understand God’s Words and therefore they needed to be explained by especially trained scholars or theologians.
-This shows clearly how they underestimated God’s Power and doubted the power of the Word of God and the love of God that He would give every person, baby, child, learned or feeble minded enough insight to find truth, God, and honour God.
+This shows clearly how they underestimated God’s Power and doubted the power of the Word of God and the love of God that He would give every person, baby, child, learned or feeble-minded enough insight to find truth, God, and honour God.

 The clear picture had to be that there should not be too much to bring heavy disputes or of trivialities fighting people in his empire.

 When Constantine asked the bishops, who may have numbered into the hundreds, to come to a unanimous accord, his request was in vain.
 There were too many different groups proclaiming their teachings had to be followed.
-Those who liked the Greek philosophers and those those who held onto Greek-Roman culture also were in the majority. therefore the Roman Emperor also wanting to please the market vendors asked to bring those gods of the majority of the empire as the most important ones and to make toe the Christian gods.
-He then proposed that the council adopt the ambiguous notion that Jesus was “of one substance” (homoousios) with the Father.
+Those who liked the Greek philosophers and those who held onto Greek-Roman culture also were in the majority. therefore the Roman Emperor also wanting to please the market vendors asked to bring those gods of the majority of the empire as the most important ones and to make them also Christian gods.
+He then proposed that the council adopted the ambiguous notion that Jesus was “of one substance” (homoousios) with the Father.
 This unbiblical Greek philosophical term laid the foundation for the Trinity doctrine as later set forth in the church creeds.

 Statements from the Nicaean Creed

-Compare some scriptures saying with the a basic statement from the creed attributed to the Council of Nicaea.
+Compare some scriptures saying with the basic statement from the creed attributed to the Council of Nicaea.